Updated August 5, 2023

-- Joystick: Joystick is an input device used to send out commands for the gaming processes carried out in the computer system.
-It is made up of multiple control buttons and at least one lever control, hence, given the name ‘Joystick’.
+- Joystick: A joystick is an input device that sends out commands for the gaming processes carried out in the computer system.
+It comprises multiple control buttons and at least one lever control; hence, given the name ‘Joystick.’

-- Touch Screen: Touch Screens are the latest advancement for sending input to computing devices, where the user just has to use sensible touch screens to instruct the computer.
-The touch-action can be performed by a dedicated pen-like device called ‘Stylus’ or even by using the user’s fingertips.
+- Touch Screen: Touch Screens are the latest advancement for sending input to computing devices, where the user has to use sensible touch screens to instruct the computer.
+The touch-action can be performed by a dedicated pen-like device called ‘Stylus’ or using the user’s fingertips.

 3. Output Unit

-The Output Unit, similar to the input unit, is designed only for the sole purpose of interacting with the computer system user.
-It is usually used to give the processed results to the user based on the input provided.
-The devices that handle the output processing should be capable of delivering any type of data or a combination of data types on their display units, including text, numbers, images, audio, video, gifs, etc.
+The output unit of a computer is responsible for presenting processed data and information to the user or external devices.
+It converts the processed data into a human-readable or machine-readable format for interpretation or further use.
+The devices that handle the output processing should be capable of delivering any data or a combination of data types on their display units, including text, numbers, images, audio, video, gifs, etc.